tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ####  Diffie-Hellman Parameters {#ffdhe-param}

-Diffie-Hellman parameters for both clients and servers are encoded in the opaque key_exchange field of the ClientKeyShareOffer or ServerKeyShare structures.
+Diffie-Hellman {{DH}} parameters for both clients and servers are encoded in the opaque key_exchange field of the ClientKeyShareOffer or ServerKeyShare structures.
 The opaque value contains the Diffie-Hellman public value (dh_Y = g^X mod p),